The Space Between Us poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Space Between Us against these established plot points, we can identify how Peter Chelsom utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Space Between Us within the drama genre.

 Peter Chelsom's Structural Approach